minio/minio/docs/bucket/versioning/DESIGN.md

 )
 ```

+The "Metadata" section contains a single version, encoded in similar fashion as each version in the `Versions` array
+of the previous version.

 # Inline Data

 Inline data is optional.
 If no inline data is present, it is encoded as 0 bytes.